cpacker/MemGPT/README.md

 >
 > The MemGPT package and Docker image have been renamed to `letta` to clarify the distinction between MemGPT *agents* and the Letta API *server* / *runtime* that runs LLM agents as *services*.
 Read more about the relationship between MemGPT and Letta [here](https://www.letta.com/blog/memgpt-and-letta).

+---

-## ⚡ Quickstart (Docker)
+## ⚡ Quickstart

-The recommended way to use Letta is to run use Docker.
+_The recommended way to use Letta is to run use Docker.
 To install Docker, see [Docker's installation guide](https://docs.docker.com/get-docker/).
 For issues with installing Docker, see [Docker's troubleshooting guide](https://docs.docker.com/desktop/troubleshoot-and-support/troubleshoot/).
-You can also install Letta using `pip` (see guide [below](#-quickstart-pip)).
+You can also install Letta using `pip` (see guide [below](#-quickstart-pip))._

 ### 🌖 Run the Letta server